IvyW2/Aperture_Images/README.md

 ## User Story
 - The user starts by loggin in or signing up if he/she is a new user.
 - The user is prompted by a search box to search for a desired photo, a stack of search related pictures is displayed.
-- The user is able to select a particular picture.
+- The user is able to click on the download icon on the selected picture to download it.
+- The picture will open on a new tab, right click and select 'save image as...'.
-- The user is able to download the perfect problem solving picture.
+- A window will appear, click on save to download and save the perfect problem solving picture to your local machine.

 ## Development Requirements
 - Visual Studio Code.
 - Live server extension.
-- json-server packages installed
 - npm
 - Browser(Chrome or any other Chromium based Browser)